Industry energy

 Pipelines.
 Generation.

 Persistent autonomous inspection for the asset classes where missed defects become regional outages.
-Same drone-in-a-box and Halo Cloud AI stack proven on Germany's national rail network — re-pointed at the energy infrastructure that powers it.
+Same drone-in-a-box and Sentinel AI stack proven on Germany's national rail network — re-pointed at the energy infrastructure that powers it.

 Why energy